piratheon/ORI/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU GPL-3.0 license - see the [LICENSE](LICENSE) file for details.

 ## Contributing